Classification and statistics of cut and project sets

+Note that $\prod M_i$ is also normal and does not depend on the ordering of the $M_i$.
 Let $k_0$ be one of the fields $\Q$ or $\R$.
 Recall that an {\em almost direct product} is the image of a direct product under a homomorphism with finite kernel (that is, isogenous to a direct product).
-A semisimple $k_0$-group is an almost direct product of $k_0$-almost simple groups.
-In the remainder of this proof we will be imprecise, referring to almost simple factors as simple factors, almost direct products as products, and regard groups as identical if one is a subgroup of finite index of the other.
-This should cause no confusion, since we are only interested in identifying algebraic groups up to isogeny and subgroups of finite index.
+A semisimple $k_0$-group is an almost direct product of its $k_0$-almost simple normal subgroups, and such a decomposition is unique up to permuting the $k_0$-almost simple factors.